Content Marketing Guide 2023

 Links & More

 However, content marketing is not just about your own website.
 Publishing articles on third party websites that are influential for your customers can generate a high level of interest.
 For example, industry publications or consumer magazines.
 You’ll be looking to include links back to your website and, ideally, these should be “follow” links so your website ratings will also benefit.
 For Really Simple Systems the most sought after third party content is from analysts reviewing and comparing CRM software.
-Being listed in a report of “top 10 best CRM systems” will generate new customers for year after year.
+Being listed in a report of “best CRM systems” will generate new customers for year after year.

 With your product mentioned in an influential blog you can use this to create further content.
 Write blogs that refer back to the article and promote it through your social media.
 The search engines love it; the more links you create to your content, the more visitors you’ll get, and the more endorsement is created for your content and product.